We partner with students to design a roadmap for success and meaningfulness.

 - Understanding the value of personal strengths in different career choices

-- Learning about the power of leveraging a network of people already known that will help the student achieve their goals
+- Leveraging the power of networking to help the student achieve their goals

 - Investigating high-potential career areas of interest beyond the typical surface analysis

-- Finding and obtaining summer internships that align with a career interest
+- Choosing a major and finding summer internships that align with a career interes